 Through early experiences in local parks and forests, Renee developed a curiosity for flora and fauna in her youth.
 This interest in nature transformed into a passion for ecology, eventually leading to a B.S. in Wildlife and Conservation Biology.
 The systems-based philosophy from her training in ecology has extended to her holistic approach in other areas of life: wellness, nutrition, gardening, movement, and community.
 Renee has been practicing yoga for over 15 years and instructing since 2015.
 She offers gentle, restorative yoga classes for the local community and Uplands retreats.
 Through her pursuits in homesteading, wildcrafting, and foraging, she has discovered countless ways that our natural environment supports us and provides for our needs – and that it is our privilege to be stewards of the land.
 This realization has been comforting and inspiring to Renee, and she aims to share this sense of reciprocity and gratitude with visitors at The Uplands.
 By offering the opportunity for meaningful and enlightening experiences on the land, she hopes to uplift the spirit in community members and visitors while instilling a sense of appreciation and care for the environment.
 Renee is driven by the idea that “all is one”, and she aims to reflect the values of interconnectedness through The Uplands Center’s programs.

-Previously a disenchanted business major, Sean got a glimpse of his true passion during an extended wilderness experience with the National Outdoor Leadership School.
-Inspired by the freedom and simplicity of this experience, he realized that his relationship with the natural world was worth exploring further.
+Sean’s passion for nature began with a life-altering, extended wilderness experience with the National Outdoor Leadership School in 2013.
+Inspired by the freedom and simplicity of this adventure, he realized that his relationship with the natural world was worth exploring further.
 He went on to perform Earth stewardship through trail building and environmental education, which cemented his desire to give back to the land.
 Sean discovered his enthusiasm for ecological agriculture through long term work-trade in Worldwide Opportunities on Organic Farms in which he practiced regenerative agriculture, holistic management, and permaculture.
 Sean is drawn to the physical and hands-on interaction with the earth, and is interested in designing resilient food systems that promote diversity above and below ground.
 He is drawn to growing food because it not only satisfies the creative side of his mind, but represents reciprocity with the land and functionality in our lives.
 At The Uplands Center, Sean is focused on providing produce to the center’s kitchen through implementing and maintaining a productive garden.
 He hopes that The Uplands Center can inspire others to appreciate nature’s abundance and beauty, and to recognize humankind’s practical and rewarding role in maintaining a robust environment.

 Heather is a storytelling artist and vegetable farmer who enjoys being immersed in the creative process whether she is designing vegetable gardens, growing seedlings, or crafting musical retellings of traditional multicultural tales.
 She is a founder and co-director of the Long Island Community Agriculture Network (LICAN) which developed the award-winning Gateway Community Garden in Huntington Station, NY.
 Expressing her artistry through agriculture, she established and managed the Fox Hollow Farm CSA with her husband, Larry Foglia, to grow produce for one hundred local families and offered community workshops on homesteading, organic gardening, and food equity service gardening.